telekom/testerra/console-connector/README.md

-# jfennec console-connector
+# console-connector
-jfennec console-connector provides SSH and Telnet connectors in a simplified way.
+console-connector provides SSH and Telnet connectors in a simplified way.

 ## Installation / Usage